AdobeDocs/experience-platform.de-DE/help/etl/home.md

 ### Aufrufen von Dateien aus einem Batch

-Sobald Sie die ID für den gesuchten Batch (`{BATCH_ID}`) vorliegen haben, können Sie über die [!DNL Data Access API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/data-access-api.yaml) eine Liste der einem bestimmten Datensatz zugehörigen Dateien abrufen.
+Once you have the ID for the batch you are looking for (`{BATCH_ID}`), it is possible to retrieve a list of files belonging to a specific batch via the [[!DNL Data Access API]](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/data-access-api.yaml).
 Details for doing so are available in the [Data Access tutorial](../data-access/tutorials/dataset-data.md).

 **Anfrage**